run-ai/docs/docs/Researcher/user-interface/workspaces/blocks/compute.md

 # Compute resource introduction

-A compute resource is a mandatory building block for the creation of a workspace (See also [Create Compute resource](create-compute.md)).

-The computer resource building block represents a resource request to be used by the workspace (for example 0.5 GPU, 8 cores and 200 [Mb] of CPU memory).
+A _compute_ resource building block represents a resource request to be used by the workspace (for example 0.5 GPU, 8 cores and 200 [Mb] of CPU memory).
 When a workspace is activated, the scheduler looks for a node that answers that request.

+The compute resource is a __mandatory__ building block for Workspace.

 A request is composed of the following resources:

 * GPU resources
 * CPU memory resources